theresarto/theresarto/README.md

 I started coding while working as an eCommerce strategic operations manager, where I automated repetitive processes and solved operational bottlenecks.

-I’m now completing my MSc in Computer Science (with a background in business economics and landscape architecture), blending analytical thinking with technical problem-solving.
+I’m now completing my MSc in Computer Science (with a background in business economics and urban planning), blending analytical thinking with technical problem-solving.

 ## MSc Project Highlight: Project Meta TaskWave